CESNET/Nemea-Modules/luamodule/README.md

 ### ur\_type
 Arguments and return values:
+- `ur_type()`                          - Return table with field name, field type pairs for all fields in output template.
 - `ur_type(fields1 [, fields2, ...])`  - Return string with type of field for each argument, nil if field does not exists.
 Accepts strings with unirec field name.

 Example: